Romana Didulo: Conspiracy theorism

-Conspiracy theories and the Kingdom of Canada

 Because of her frequent calls for violent action, her proven ability to incite her followers to take concrete actions on her behalf, and her continuous attempts to establish a competing government to the internationally recognized one in Ottawa, she has been identified as one of the most dangerous QAnon influencers in Canada by researchers following the movement.

-Didulo gained notoriety during the COVID-19 pandemic by demanding that all vaccines be destroyed, and promoting various conspiracy theories common to the QAnon universe.
+Didulo gained notoriety during the COVID-19 pandemic by demanding that all COVID-19 vaccines be destroyed and promoting various conspiracy theories common to the QAnon narrative.
 In response to her exhortations, some of her followers expressed the desire to violently attack health care professionals and public officials.
-Her rhetoric appeared to become less violent throughout 2022, but in early 2023 she called on her followers to fire on groups of migrants at the Canada-U.S. border.
+Her rhetoric appeared to become less violent throughout 2022; however, in early 2023, she called on her followers to fire on groups of migrants at the Canada–U.S. border.

 Didulo has not been universally adopted within the QAnon movement, with some influencers warning she might be a government operative tasked with discrediting the movement.
 She responds by threatening her detractors with execution.
-She joined the 2022 convoy protest in Ottawa where she was met with a hostile reaction when she attempted to burn a Canadian flag, prompting her to denounce the demonstrators she intended to join.
+She joined the 2022 convoy protest in Ottawa, where she was met with a hostile reaction when she attempted to burn a Canadian flag, prompting her to denounce the demonstrators she intended to join.
+In 2022, David Carlson, whom Didulo claims appointed her as Queen of Canada, ended their partnership by denouncing Didulo's behaviour and endorsing a former follower of Didulo claiming to be the true Canadian queen.
+Didulo responded by suggesting that the person posing online as Carlson may be a clone.

-Didulo has made a number of unsubstantiated claims, such as the claim that she is an extraterrestrial with access to secret, New Age healing technology, that she has abolished utility bills or other debts and has ended adrenochrome extraction in Canada.
+Didulo has made a number of unsubstantiated claims, including that she is an extraterrestrial with access to secret, New Age healing technology that can regrow limbs, that she has abolished utility bills or other debts, and has ended adrenochrome extraction in Canada.

 To effectuate these claims, Didulo has issued a number of what she calls "decrees" supposedly outlawing various actions by governments and financial institutions.
-She urges her followers to use pseudo-legal documents using language developed by the sovereign citizen movement to avoid paying debts, or to pressure businesses into dropping public health measures.
-A large number of businesses, schools and others received "cease and desist" documents.
+She urges her followers to use pseudo-legal documents using language developed by the sovereign citizen movement to avoid paying debts or to pressure businesses into dropping public health measures.
+A large number of businesses, schools, and others received "cease and desist" documents.
 Several creditors have taken legal actions against her followers, in several cases leaving them at risk of losing their homes.
 Christine Sarteschi, an academic studying extremist movements, has been tracking cases trickling through the court system where creditors have foreclosure actions enforced against Didulo followers who stop making their mortgage or utilities payments.

+In a ruling issued in August 2024, Court of King’s Bench of Alberta Associate Chief Justice Kenneth Nielsen stated that Didulo's followers contribute to an increasing number of cases implicating individuals invoking baseless pseudo-legal arguments in an attempt to evade their debts.
+Nielsen's Memorandum of Decision notes that attempts to invoke Didulo's decrees as a legal defence are invariably rejected by the courts, some defendants losing their homes.